SharkBeard/fantasy-adventure/characters/fighter.md

 Weight: 2 | 3 gp

-Adds 1 **Protection** against bashing, slashing, and peircing to your arm.
+Adds 1 **Protection** against bashing, slashing, and piercing to your arm.

 Lets your character **Guard**.